Calaveras Reservoir: History

 In the 19th century, the Calaveras Valley which the reservoir now fills was primarily an agricultural region known for its production of hay, strawberries, and tomatoes.
 Because of San Francisco's increasing demand for drinking water at the turn of the 20th century, the farmers in the region were forced to sell their land to the Spring Valley Water Company, which in turn sold it to the San Francisco Water Company.

 The first dam on the site, built in 1913 by the Spring Valley Water Company, rapidly changed the sensitive hydrology and natural environment of the Calaveras Valley.
 That dam suffered a collapse of the upstream slope in 1918 due to design and material flaws.
-Its replacement, which stood until 2019, was the largest earth-fill dam in the world when completed in 1925.
+The second dam, which stood until 2019, was the largest earth-fill dam in the world when completed in 1925.
 It was 245 feet high, with a length of 1200 feet at its crest.
-The city and county of San Francisco owns and operates the dam and reservoir for municipal water supply.
-Due to concerns about its seismic rating, the 1925 dam was replaced by a new dam constructed just downstream from 2014 to 2019.
+Due to concerns about its seismic rating, the 1925 dam was replaced by a new third dam constructed just downstream from 2014 to 2019.

 The reservoir is reported to contain a large population of largemouth bass, rainbow trout and other species.
 However, fishing is prohibited.

 The San Francisco Public Utilities Commission (SFPUC) owns 36,000 acres (150 km2) in the Alameda Creek Watershed.
 Some lands in the watershed are leased to livestock companies for cattle ranching to control vegetation and prevent fires.
 Most of the land is closed to the public because of concerns over drinking water safety and quality.